Schleifner/Tiny-Wasm-Compiler-Learn/Readme.md

 # What's this repository

 This repository contains training materials and learning path about developing a WebAssembly JIT compiler for a beginner.
-But this repository doesn't contain any compiler implementation
+But this repository doesn't contain any compiler implementation.

 ## Who is the reader of this repository

-Beginner developers who are interested at WebAssembly and compiler and want to start working this domain.
+Beginner developers who are interested at WebAssembly & compiler and want to start working this domain.

 ## Learning target of this repository